kpenfound/slides/self_healing_ci.md

 ---

-### Cost effective
+### 💸 Cost effective

 Dont send your entire budget to one of the big AI companies

-- Using Anthropic/OpenAI/Google API keys is usually the most expensive option
+- Using Anthropic/OpenAI API is usually the most expensive option
 - Hosting options in your cloud: AWS Bedrock, Google Vertex, Azure AI Service
+  - claude-sonnet-4 on Bedrock is 1:1 pricing with Anthropic's API
+  - Amazon Nova Pro costs 10% of claude-sonnet-4
+  - gpt-oss-120b costs 5% of claude-sonnet-4
 - Run in Kubernetes with GPUs on your nodes
 - Local options with Ollama, Docker, llama.cpp, LM Studio

 ---

-## Demo
+## 💻 Demo

        /_\
       /'-'\            |------------*-----------|